 Coronaviruses also require TMPRSS2 to prime the SB-glycoprotein to enter cells through endocytosis.

 The SB domain of β-coronaviruses is also the main site for antibodies to neutralize the viruses.
-It is also therefore the target for any successful vaccination for COVID-19 to target the S glycoprotein on the surface of SARS-CoV-2.
-Furthermore, polyclonal sera (in mice) can inhibit SARS-CoV-2 entry into cells by blocking the SB domain.
+It is also therefore the goal of successful vaccination to target the S glycoprotein on the surface of SARS-CoV-2.
+Furthermore, polyclonal sera has been shown in mice to inhibit SARS-CoV-2 entry into cells by blocking the SB domain.

 SARS dissipated from the population and MERS was limited to the Middle East, thus the need for vaccines was not a top priority.
-However, with COVID-19 being a global pandemic (the first since 1918 influenza pandemic), the need to produce a successful vaccine is a top global priority.
+However, with COVID-19 being a global pandemic, the need to produce a successful vaccine quickly became a top global priority.
+Many vaccines have now been produced and are being distributed across the globe.

-As with many coronaviruses (cold-causing) and influenza viruses (flu causing), the surface S-domains are constantly changing (mutating) hence why have seasonal epidemics each year, despite the presence of antibodies for previous strains.
+As with many coronaviruses and influenza viruses, the surface S-domains are constantly changing (mutating) hence why there are seasonal epidemics each year, despite the presence of antibodies for previous strains.

 In summary, glycoproteins are molecules of oligosaccharides (glycans) linked to amino acid side chains of proteins that serve a multitude of physiological functions.
 These functions vary from structural support such as collagens to determining blood group type Glycoproteins are also present on virus surfaces that enable binding to bodily receptors.

-SARS-CoV-2 (causes COVID-19) has a spike-domain (a glycoprotein) that binds to ACE2 receptors in the lungs and interfering with the spike domain may be a potential vaccine target as well as other therapeutic targets.
+SARS-CoV-2 (causes COVID-19) has a spike-domain (a glycoprotein) that binds to ACE2 receptors in the lungs and interfering with the spike domain has been a vaccine target as well as other therapeutic targets.

 Image Credit: Andrii Vodolazhskyi/Shutterstock.com